-While any duck can be kept and harvested for its meat, certain breeds offer not just more meat, but additional flavor and less grease, than others.
-It is always best to choose a duck breed from the “heavy weight” class when raising these poultry birds specifically for their meat.
+While any duck can be kept and harvested for its meat, certain breeds offer more meat and additional flavor and less grease than others.

-The skin on duck meat is substantially more thick than the skin on chicken and other poultry birds.
-It can be difficult at first to get the hang of cooking a bird with such a thick skin or removing it during the preparation stage.
+The skin on duck meat is substantially thicker than chicken and other poultry birds.
+It can be difficult at first to get the hang of cooking a bird with such thick skin or removing it during the preparation stage.

 What Age Do You Butcher Ducks?